small-zeng/AIISRFE/README.md

 3. Open another terminal and start planner service:

 Make sure that the Windows and Ubuntu machines are on the same local network.
+The planner is modified from [Fuel](https://github.com/HKUST-Aerial-Robotics/FUEL/).

 ```bash
 catkin_make